Nick Lees and Bob Sanders Reminisce about Paige Young.

 Nick Lees, a writer for the Edmonton Journal, wrote the following article in 1981.

-Nick Lees returned to his job at the Edmonton Journal 7 years after he was fired for leaving on his unscheduled vacation with Paige.
+Nick Lees returned to his job at the Edmonton Journal 7 years after he was fired for leaving on his unscheduled vacation with Paige Young.

-Lees had a long career at the newspaper as a popular columnist.
+Lees had a long career at the Edmonton newspaper as a popular columnist.

 The text at right is from an article about Lees, written by journalist Michael Hingston.
 The article appeared in Canadian Avenue magazine sometime in the early 2000s.

-I thank Edmonton writer Michael Hingston for sending me this portion of his notes that were not included in his published story.
+I thank Edmonton writer Michael Hingston for sending me this portion of his notes, not included in his published story about Lees.

 Lees’ opinion of Paige seems to have softened over the years.
 He sounds more resentful in 1981.

-Lees specifies the Colorado Rockies as the mountains he and Paige escaped to (Vale above actually spelled Vail) rather than the Canadian Rockies as he says in 1981.
+Lees specifies the Colorado Rockies as the mountains he and Paige escaped to (Vale above, it’s actually spelled Vail) rather than the Canadian Rockies as he says in 1981.

 Nick doesn’t indicate any knowledge of Paige’s suicide in 1974, either in his 1981 column or his more recent interview with Michael Hingston.